danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

  ![MSFT Yearly Pricing Data](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/MSFT_Yearly_Pricing_Data.jpg?raw=true)

+## Yearly % Returns Query: Yearly_Ticker_Returns_Query.sql

+Let’s examine the Yearly returns for **MSFT** to which year had the highest returns.
+Here we use the LAG WINDOW function to get prior year Close price and we don't have a prior Close price such as for 2021, we will use the Open price to calculate returns.
+Here is the query for Yearly Returns for **MSFT**.

 	SELECT
         Ticker,
 	    "Year",
 	    "Date",
 	     CASE
 		WHEN COALESCE(LAG("Close", 1) OVER (PARTITION BY Ticker_ID ORDER BY "Date"), 0) = 0 THEN ROUND((("Close" / "Open") - 1.0) * 100, 2)
 		ELSE ROUND((("Close" / LAG("Close", 1) OVER (PARTITION BY Ticker_ID ORDER BY "Date")) - 1.0) * 100, 2)
 	     END AS "% Return"
 	FROM [Financial_Securities].[Equities].[VW_Yahoo_Equity_Year_Prices]
 	WHERE Ticker = 'MSFT'
-        ORDER BY "Year"
+    ORDER BY "Year";

+So, in the past 4 years, **MSFT** had the highest return of 58.19% in 2023.